reginaldford/sms/readme.md

     1. let s = "example\nstring"; # s is now a string with a newline escape code (\n)

-    2. strFind(s,to_find);       # returns the first location of to_find
+    2. strFind(s,to_find); # Return the first location of to_find

-    3. strSize(s);  # returns the length of string s
+    3. strSize(s); # Return the length of string s

-    4. strEscape(s); # converts any escape codes into their correlating character
+    4. strEscape(s); # Convert any escape codes into their correlating character

-    5. str+(s1,s2); # returns a string that is the concatenation of s1 with s2 in order
+    5. str+(s1,s2); # Return a string that is the concatenation of s1 with s2 in order

-    6. strPart(s1,start,len) # returns a part of the string, starting at index start, and with length len
+    6. strPart(s1,start,len) # Return a part of the string, starting at index start, and with length len

-    7. toStr(object0); # return the string representation of object0
+    7. toStr(object0); # Return the string representation of object0

-    8. input(); # allow the user to enter a string of text, which becomes the return value
+    8. input(); # Allow the user to enter a string of text, which becomes the return value

-    9. put(s1); #print the string s1
+    9. put(s1); # Print the string s1

-    10. putln(s1); #print the string s1 and go to the next line
+    10. putln(s1); # Print the string s1 and go to the next line

-    11. strSplit(haystack,needle); # return an array of strings which are the parts of haystack, split up by instances of needle
+    11. strSplit(haystack,needle); # Return an array of strings which are the parts of haystack, split up by instances of needle

 </details>